Jon-Frost/DESD/README.md

 1. Start the containers and build the environment

-Before first run, copy `.env.example` to `.env` and keep Cloudinary/Stripe keys blank for local tutor marking:
+Before first run, copy `.env.example` to `.env` and keep Cloudinary/Stripe keys blank as the system can run without the api keys:

 Windows (PowerShell):